You plan to write a blog post.

 Create a specific topic.
 Then write about things that add value to the central idea of your post.

 When you define the key takeaway, it becomes the center of discussion, your guardian, the north star.
-It becomes easier to focus your post on the important topic.
+As a result, it becomes easier to focus your post on an important topic.

 I like how an editor at The Hustle.co describes this step:

 Once you know what you want to accomplish with your writing, the quickest way to make it happen is to appeal to something your reader already wants or believes (which means, yet again, you better know your audience.)

-If you have read my former post on his use of storytelling in marketing, the takeaway is that storytelling can help you connect with your ideal readers on a deeper and emotional level, and you have to learn to do it.
+If you have read my former post, storytelling in marketing, the takeaway is that storytelling can help you connect with your ideal readers on a deeper and emotional level, but you have to learn to do it.
 First, you need a direction.

 What is your blog post about?
 In one sentence?
 That’s a start for anyone who wants to know how to write a good blog post.